SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 }
 ```

-The `createConnection` method stores the connection information in our SQLite database.
+> The `createConnection` method stores the connection information in our SQLite database.

-#### State Refresh
+### State Refresh

 Sometimes, SmartThings will need to query your connector for the current state of devices.
-To do that, we'll register a state handler which will respond with the current state.
+To accomplish this, register a state handler that will respond with the current state.
 Create a
 file called `state-refresh.js` in `src/lib/handlers` with the following contents:

 ```js